warizmy/weatherCheck-dev-/README.md

 # weatherCheck-dev-
-This is the development code of weatherCheck, you can accsess the final page [here](https://warizmy.github.io/weatherCheck-prod-/).
+This is the development code of weatherCheck, you can accsess the final page on the description's.